Chris Brown Headshot

 3 Credits

 This course develops the skills to analyze and design AC circuits used in electrical systems.
-Topics include R-L and R-C transient analysis; reactance and impedance; series, parallel, and series-parallel R-L-C circuits; mesh and nodal analysis.
+Topics include R-L and R-C transient analysis in relation to the differential equation; reactance and impedance; series, parallel, and series-parallel R-L-C circuits; mesh and nodal analysis.
 Additional circuit analysis concepts covered include Norton, Maximum Power Transfer, and Superposition theorems.
 AC power and power factor, resonance, frequency response, and bandwidth are also covered.
-Transformers and polyphase systems are introduced.
+Transformers are introduced.

 EEET-126